General Distribution Steering: A Sub-Optimal Solution by Convex Optimization: A moment formulation of the primal problem

 \section{A moment formulation of the primal problem}

 In this section we treat the distribution steering problem formulated in Section 1.
+In the conventional distribution steering schemes, feedback control is usually adopted, i.e., the control inputs are usually chosen as functions of system states.
+It is easy to verify that by the feedback control, namely $u(k)$ being a function of $x(k)$, the terminal distribution $\chi_{K}$ is the initial distribution $\chi_{0}$ after alternations of location and scale.
+Therefore, feedback control law is not suitable for the general distribution steering problem we consider, where the initial and terminal distributions are generally from different function classes.

-Unlike the traditional control strategies, we extend the control inputs to a random variable rather than a function of the system state.
-However it is still not always possible to obtain a closed-form solution to this problem.
+Distinct from the conventional control strategies, we extend the control input to a random variable rather than a function of the system state.
+Since the feedback control $u(k)$ is a function of the random variable $x(k)$, it is indeed a random variable.
+By extending $u(k)$ to a general random variable, which is not a function of $x(k)$, we will be able to steer a distribution to one having a different function type, in the following parts of this paper.
+However by doing this, it is still not always possible to obtain a closed-form solution to this problem.
 If the distributions are not assumed to fall within certain specific classes, the problem is intrinsically infinite-dimensional.
-Define the distribution of the control $u(k)$ as $p_{k}(x)$.
-We further assume the system states $x(k)$ and the control inputs $u(k)$ are independent.
+Define the distribution of the control $u(k)$ as $\nu_{k}(\u)$.
+We further assume the system states $x(k)$ and the control inputs $u(k)$ being independent.
 This assumption is not the first time in the literature, which has already been used in \cite{van2021control} for treatments of stochastic control systems.
 By this assumption the distribution of $x(k+1)$ can be written as

-For the distribution steering problem, a solution in analytic form of $q_{k+1}(t)$ in \eqref{qk1} is necessary.
+For the distribution steering problem, an analytic solution of $\chi_{k+1}(s)$ in \eqref{qk1} is necessary.
 However, except for limited classes of functions such as Gaussian distributions and trigonometric functions, this isn't possible in general.
-This is the main reason why in previous results which have similar problem setting, the examples have almost always Gaussian or trigonometric densities.
+When $x(k)$ and $u(k)$ are not independent, the problem is even more complicated.
+This is the main reason that in previous results which have a similar problem setting, the examples have almost always Gaussian or trigonometric densities.
 This severely limits the use of these results in real applications.

 A similar problem exists in non-Gaussian Bayesian filtering.
-In our previous results \cite{wu2022non}, we proposed a method of using the truncated power moments to reduce the dimension of this problem, mainly for characterizing the macroscopic property of the distributions.
-This strategy can be found in \cite{byrnes2003convex, georgiou2003kullback}, which turns the problem we treat to a tractable truncated moment problem.
+In our previous results \cite{wu2023non}, we proposed a method of using the truncated power moments to reduce the dimension of this problem, mainly for characterizing the macroscopic properties of the distributions.
+This strategy can also be found in \cite{byrnes2003convex, georgiou2003kullback}, which turns the problem we treat to a tractable truncated moment problem.